 The disposable cups will be produced by Biopak, which uses a form of biodegradable plastic to make disposable takeaway products.

-The Unmissables campaign is currently looking for sponsors to help fund the cups, and other artworks.
+The Unmissables campaign is currently looking for sponsors to help fund other artworks.
 Head to the site to get involved.
 National Missing Person’s Week runs from August 5 to 11 this year.